AntonMu/TrainYourOwnYOLO/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+Before filing a report consider this question:

+## Have you followed the instructions exactly (word by word)?

+Once you are familiar with the code, you're welcome to modify it as needed but in order to minimize error, I encourage you to not deviate from the instructions above.

-If you like to file a bug or make a feature requests please follow the steps below.
+If you have followed the instructions exactly and would still like to file a bug or make a feature requests please follow the steps below.

 1. It must be a bug, a feature request, or a significant problem with the documentation (for small docs fixes please send a PR instead).
 2. The form below must be filled out.